 Ashley Nicole Westbrook & Mark Loggins Wedding [NIKON Z 6, 24.0-105.0 mm f/4.0, Mode = Manual, ISO 1250, 1/50, ƒ/9, (35mm = 24), off camera flash with the Flashpoint XPlor 600 HSS TTL]

-The best part of shooting weddings is helping making one of the most important days in one’s life memorable.
-I know that after the wedding day very little is left for the bride and groom other than the images captured on their day.
+The best part of shooting weddings is helping make one of the most important days in one’s life memorable.
+I know that after the wedding day, very little is left for the bride and groom other than the images captured on their day.

-One thing I love to do for all my brides is getting the photos to them quickly.
-I usually have all the photos delivered in 48 hours.
+One thing I love to do for all my brides gets the photos to them quickly.
+I usually have all the images delivered in 48 hours.

 Now weddings are often about crisis management.
-Plans are made and at the last minute things are often changing.
+Plans are made, and at the last minute, things are constantly changing.

-This past year has had wedding planners and couples adjusting their plans all the time.
+This past year has had wedding planners and couples adjusting their plans.
 COVID-19 has had people have to be quarantined after coming in contact with someone who has COVID.
-Then people you planned to be part of the wedding have to drop out.
+Then people you planned to be part of the wedding must drop out.

-I often find that the guys have less changes and tend to be ready to go and need little time for photos.
+I often find that the guys have fewer changes, are ready to go, and need little time for photos.

 Camera & Lighting Changes

-Because things are changing all the time on the wedding day, you are having to be super flexible.
+Because things change on the wedding day, you must be super flexible.

 I am jumping from one location to the other as the Bride & Groom are getting ready.
-I am shooting inside, outside and moving from different inside locations to another inside location.
+I am shooting inside and outside and moving from different inside areas to another inside location.

-When the couple does their first dance I am changing settings to create some motion blur to show movement.
-Then I am having to adjust for other photos.
+When the couple does their first dance, I change settings to create some motion blur to show movement.
+Then I have to adjust for other photos.

 Some of the wedding party sneaks outside to decorate a car.
 Then back inside for dancing.

-If you were to walk around behind me taking photos on your latest camera on your phone, many of the photos would not come out.
+If you were to walk behind me, taking photos on your latest camera on your phone, many of the pictures would not come out.
 I am adding light.

-While you can shoot a lot of the photos without a flash, I use it to help get better colors.
+While you can shoot many photos without a flash, I use it to help get better colors.

-I use the Godox V860IIN on TTL with the Magmod Sphere on a lot of photos where I cannot setup an off-camera flash.
-I normally have it pointing straight up.
+I use the Godox V860IIN on TTL with the Magmod Sphere on many photos where I cannot set up an off-camera flash.
+I usually have it pointing straight up.

-Because I use flash a great deal to get better colors this is why I can turn my photos around a lot quicker than many wedding photographers.
+Because I use flash a great deal to get better colors, I can turn my photos around a lot quicker than many wedding photographers.

-Here are some ways Brides & Grooms can use the photos, since they are getting these in 48 hours of wedding.
+Here are some ways Brides & Grooms can use the photos since they get these within 48 hours of the wedding.

 Saying “Thank You”

 While most couples dread handwriting 150 personalized notes, the deed must be done.
-And sooner rather than later—for gifts received after the wedding, the rule is you’re supposed to get thank-yous out within two months after you return from the honeymoon.
+And sooner rather than later—for gifts received after the wedding, you’re supposed to get thank-yous out within two months after you return from the honeymoon.

-My couples can use photos from the wedding day with their thank you cards.
+My couples can use their thank you cards’ photos from the wedding day.

 Change Your Name

 Once you’ve changed your social security card and driver’s license, everything else should be a piece of cake.
 Some places may only require a phone call.
-Make a list (post office, employers/payroll, voter registration office, alumni associations and so on) and notify each organization one by one.
+Make a list (post office, employers/payroll, voter registration office, alumni associations, and so on) and notify each organization.
 Change everything else!

-Usually at the holidays many people send out Holiday cards and even include letters to catch up their friends and family on what has happened the past year.
+Usually, during the holiday, many people send out Holiday cards and even include letters to catch up with their friends and family on what has happened the past year.

-Because I am a FAA Part 107 certified drone pilot, I can take photos at weddings.
-Do to limitations on flying over people, I arrive early and try and get a few photos of the venue.
+Because I am an FAA Part 107 certified drone pilot, I can take photos at weddings.
+Due to limitations on flying over people, I arrive early and try and get a few pictures of the venue.

-While everything above is actually pretty normal as far as weddings, there are other things that I often am dealing with other than people getting ready.
+While everything above is pretty normal regarding weddings, there are other things that I often deal with other than people getting ready.

-My camera decided to not work like I usually anticipate it to do in one situation.
+My camera did not work as I usually anticipate it to in one situation.
 I finally reset the camera to factory settings and started over getting it so I could take some more photos.

-This doesn’t happen when you are in between shooting.
+This doesn’t happen when you are in between shootings.
 I had just finished shooting some photos inside and went outside.
-I was shooting the dress by itself and I just started to use my off camera flash for the first time.
+I was shooting the dress by itself and just started using my off-camera flash for the first time.
 The settings were not working the way I was expecting.
 They needed the dress for the bride to get dressed.
 It took me a good 5 minutes to temporarily solve the problem.